-Reading and Composition.
-The student must demonstrate reasonable proficiency in English composition by satisfactory completion of one of the courses listed in this guide under the "College of Chemistry Breadth Requirement Course List: Group I (Reading and Composition)."
-This course may not be taken on a passed/not passed basis.
+- Reading and Composition.
+The student must demonstrate reasonable proficiency in English composition by satisfactory completion of one of the courses listed in this guide under the "College of Chemistry Breadth Requirement Course List: Group I (Reading and Composition).'
+This course must be taken on a letter-graded basis and should be completed by the end of freshman year.
 Students who plan to take English at another institution during a summer term or before readmission to Berkeley should check with the College of Chemistry Undergraduate Advising Office for verification of course acceptance.
-After admission to Berkeley, credit for English at another institution will not be granted if the Entry-Level Writing requirement has not yet been satisfied.

-'19-Unit Breadth Requirement.
-The student must include one course in English composition (see "Reading and Composition" above) and additional courses in humanities, social sciences, or composition.
+After admission to Berkeley, credit for English at another institution will not be granted if the Entry-Level Writing requirement has not vet been satisfied. - 1Additional Breadth and Breadth Series.
+Students must complete additional courses in humanities, social sciences, or composition.
 Refer to the "College of Chemistry Breadth Requirement Course List" in the "General Information" section of this publication.
-As part of the 19 units, students are required to complete two courses, at least one being upper division, in the same or a very closely allied humanities or social science department.
-Advanced Placement credit may be linked with an upper division course to satisfy this requirement.
+As part of the 19 units, students are required to complete two courses (Breadth Series), at least one being upper division, in the same or a very closely allied humanities or social science department.
+Advanced Placement credit may be linked with an upper division course to satisfy this Breadth Series requirement.
+Students may continue fulfilling the 19-unit Breadth requirement in the junior or senior year.
+Note: Courses that satisfy the UC requirements of American History and Institutions or the Berkeley campus requirement of American Cultures also count toward the 19-unit Breadth require-